What's keeping legislators from strengthening drunken driving laws in Wisconsin?

 “For over 25 years we have been providing free rides home to our customers through our SafeRide Program,” Tavern League president Keith Kern said in a statement.

-In the 2019-20 legislative session, the group spent more than $250,000 on lobbying efforts, according to the Wisconsin Ethics Commission, though much of its activity didn’t pertain to drunken driving legislation.
-In the latest session, the group spent more than $184,000 on lobbying efforts, not including spending from later this year.
+In the 2019-20 legislative session, the group spent over $250,000 on lobbying efforts, according to the Wisconsin Ethics Commission, though much of their activity didn’t pertain to drunken driving legislation.
+In the latest session, the group spent over $184,000 on lobbying efforts, not including spending from later this year.

-One of the measures the Tavern League opposed in the 2019-20 session, 2019 Senate Bill 384, would have required courts to limit many people convicted of operating while intoxicated to operating vehicles equipped with an ignition interlock device.
+One of the measures the Tavern League opposed in the 2019-20 session, 2019 Senate Bill 384, would have required courts to limit many people convicted of an OWI to operating vehicles equipped with an ignition interlock device.
 The bipartisan measure passed the Senate but didn’t receive a vote in the Assembly.

 Another measure the group opposed, 2019 Senate Bill 331, would have prohibited people convicted of driving a vehicle while intoxicated from operating off-road vehicles without any restrictions.
 The bipartisan measure received unanimous support from a Senate committee but didn’t receive a floor vote in either chamber.